saidheeraj22084/Simple-Keylogger/README.md

 - View the log file:
 - Open the log file located at `~/Desktop/file.log` or the path you've set in the environment variable

+## Disclaimer
+This tool is for educational purposes only.
+Unauthorized use of keyloggers is illegal and unethical.
+Use responsibly!

 ## Contributing

 Contributions are welcome!
 If you have any ideas or improvements, feel free to open an issue or submit a pull request.